odedia/tap-install-inner-loop/workshop/content/exercises/02-Inner-Loop-Workload.md

 text: "model.addAttribute(\"sensors\", sensorRepository.findAll());"
 ```

-We've selected the code that prints our message to the UI.
-Click below to update the message for our app.
+If we'll take a look at the application again, we'll notice that the sensor data shows numbers that are not rounded nicely.
+Let's enhance the number formatting for the UI.
+Click below to update the the code and immediatly notice the logs changed in the VSCode terminal:

 ```editor:replace-text-selection
 file: java-web-app/src/main/java/org/tanzu/demo/SensorsUiController.java